 ISCA began a new Distinguished Lecturers Program in 2006 to send Distinguished Lecturers to travel to different parts of the world to give lectures to help promote research activities on speech science and technologies.
-We are pleased to announce the distinguished lecturers for 2013-2014: Prof. Hynek Hermansky, Johns Hopkins University, USA, Dr. Michael Riley, Google, USA.
+We are pleased to announce the distinguished lecturers for 2014-2015: Prof. Cathi Best, University of Western Sydney, Australia, and Prof. Roger Moore, University of Shefield, UK.
 The lecturers are available for lecture tours upon request from host institutions.

 Nominations and Selection

 The DLs are selected by a Distinguished Lecturers Committee, chaired by Isabel Trancoso (2014-2016).
 Nominations of candidates for 2015-2016 terms are now open.
 Each nomination should include the following information: a short biography of the candidate, selected publications, a website, or a resume that provides this information, plus topics/titles of up to 3 possible lectures that the candidate could give.
 Nominations should be sent to dl_nominations [at] isca-speech.org.
 Nominations for this year should be received before January 15, 2015.

 Commitments of the Lecturers

 The candidates selected by the Committee will be contacted by the Committee and asked if they can commit to at least two Lecture Tours in a two-year term, including possible travel to regions specially identified as under-represented in ISCA programs (e.g., China, India, Eastern Europe, Latin America, South and West Asia, Africa).
 They may also be asked to participate in other events, such as short courses in summer or winter schools.
 All such activities will of course be arranged to be mutually interesting and convenient for hosts and lecturers.